jesstierney/pliocene-da/README.md

 The folder may also hold the NetCDF files `R-conservative.nc` and `R-osman.nc`, which hold pre-computed R variances for the proxy records.

 ### assimilate
 This folder holds the function `assimilate`.
 This function uses the DASH toolbox to implement a Kalman Filter for a time step of the reconstruction.
 The function allows you to specify the time slice, ensemble/set of estimates, R values, and climate model runs to use as ensemble members.
+The folder also holds the function `assimilateWithLoc`.
+This is a variation of `assimilate` that includes covariance localization.

 The folder also holds the function `loadCoreInputs`.
 This is a utility function used by various functions in the repository (e.g. `assimilate` and `testLocalization`).
 You do not need to call this function directly.